prebid/prebid.github.io/prebid-server/endpoints/openrtb2/pbs-endpoint-auction.md

 If it exists, a rate defined in ext.prebid.currency.rates has the highest priority.
 If a currency rate doesn't exist in the request, the external file will be used.

+An additional option is `usepbsrates`.
+When `true`, this flag indicates that dynamic currency exchange rates should be preferred over any supplied static rates.
+When `false`, it indicates that dynamic exchange rates should not be used.
+The default is 'true'.

 ##### Supply Chain Support